browserengineering/book/book/styles.md

 Once one block can apply to many elements, the possibility exists for several blocks apply to a single element.
 So browsers have a *cascading* mechanism to resolve conflicts in favor of the most specific rule.
-Cascading also means browsers can ignore rules they don't understand---the cascade will apply the next-most-specific rule that it understands.
+Cascading also means a browser can ignore rules it doesn't understand---the cascade chooses the next-most-specific rule that the browser understands.

 Let's add support for CSS to our browser.
 We'll need to parse CSS files into selectors, blocks, and property-values pairs; figure out